-Everything You Need to Know About Flagging Certification
+Everything You Need to Know About Getting Certified as a Flagger

 Why Do You Need to be Certified?

 Like many other construction jobs, you don’t need a 4-year degree to get started as a flagger.
-However, you do need to be certified before handling a traffic wand.
+However, you do need to be certified before you can handle a traffic wand.
 Why?
-Flaggers are responsible for keeping workers, pedestrians, and driver’s safe.
-The certification process ensures they know how to do it.
+Flaggers are responsible for keeping workers, pedestrians, and drivers safe and the certification process ensures they know how to do it.
 Trained per state standards, every flagger working on a construction site knows how to safely direct traffic as well as handle any problems that may arise during a workday.
 A flagger’s certification card demonstrates that you’re authorized to take on this very important job.

 Note that flagger certification requirements vary by state.
 To find out your state’s information, click here.